rspamd/rspamd/about.md

 expensive expressions calls when scanning a message.

 * **Symbols optimizer** - rspamd tries to check first the rules that are frequent or inexpensive in terms of time or CPU resourses, which allows to block spam before processing of expensive rules (rules with negative weights are always checked before other ones).
+You can view my presentation about it [here](https://highsecure.ru/ast-rspamd.pdf).

 * **Event driven model** - rspamd is designed not to block anywhere in the code and counting that spam checks requires a lot of network operations, rspamd can process many messages simultaneously increasing the efficiency of shared DNS caches and other system resources.
 Moreover, event-driven system normally scales automatically and you won't need to do any